jefferywmoore/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

 - 1.3.1 Alignment of security function to business strategy, goals, mission, and objectives
   - **Security Management Planning**: ensures proper creation/implementation/enforcment of a security policy, and alignment with org strategy, goals, mission, and objectives; security management is based on three types of plans: strategic, tactical, and operational
   - **Strategic Plan**: a strategic plan is a long-term plan (useful for 5 years); it defines the org's security purpose
-    - A strategic plan should include risk assessment
+    - A strategic plan should include a risk assessment
   - **Tactical Plan**: mid-term plan (1 year or less) developed to provide more details on accomplishing the goals set forth in the strategic plan
   - **Operational Plan**: a short-term, highly detailed plan based on strategic or tactical plans
     - Strategy, goals, missions,and objectives — support each other in a heirarchy